epi2me-labs/wf-basecalling/README.md

 ## Troubleshooting

 * Duplex mode with wf-basecalling is reliant on internal optimisations to organise input files for better duplex rates, which is not possible when using streaming basecalling; therefore duplex combined with the `--watch_path` option could lead to lower duplex rates than what would be achieved running the algorithm after sequencing is completed.
+* Renaming, moving or deleting the reference genome or the output directory from the location provided at runtime will cause IGV to not load anymore.

 ## FAQ's

 If your question is not answered here, please report any issues or suggestions on the [github issues](https://github.com/epi2me-labs/wf-basecalling/issues) page or start a discussion on the [community](https://community.nanoporetech.com/).